Jack Dreyer | Monday 15th August 2022 10:16am

 Summer tyres are the standard tyre product that is fitted to the car from new when you buy it from the manufacturer.
 These tyres are best suited to the warmer months between March and October.
 Summer tyres are made from a softer compound so, during the warmer months, they grip dry roads superbly and offer excellent handling and steering.

 Then there are winter tyres, which are the optimum choice when the temperature drops below 7 degrees.
-Sometimes referred to as snow tyres, they have a different rubber compound enabling them to grip the road in wet, icy or snowy conditions.
+Sometimes referred to as snow tyres, they have a different rubber compound that enables them to grip the road in wet, icy, or snowy conditions.
 They also feature tiny grooves on the tread pattern known as sipes which help to grip snow and ice.

-Finally, the all season tyre is an all-rounder, agile enough to grip on dry roads but resilient enough so as not to harden like summer tyres on colder days.
-In mild climates like the UK where you cannot guarantee hot summers but equally snowfall is fairly rare, all season tyres offer the ideal solution as they still perform great in the wet.
+In comparison to the seasonal options, the all season tyre is an all-rounder, agile enough to grip on dry roads but resilient enough so as not to harden like summer tyres on colder days.
+In mild climates like the UK where you cannot guarantee hot summers but equally snowfall is fairly rare, all season tyres offer the ideal solution as they still perform great in wet weather. .

 Goodyear Vector 4Seasons Gen2

-The Michelin CrossClimate achieves all-weather excellence thanks to a combination of an intelligent new rubber compound mixture which adapts to weather conditions, providing grip in all temperatures; with a unique tread pattern.
+The Michelin CrossClimate achieves all-weather excellence thanks to a combination of an intelligent new rubber compound mixture which adapts to weather conditions, providing grip in all temperatures with its unique tread pattern.
 In tests carried out by TUV SUD, the V-shaped tread provided excellent dry performance while the new bevel-edged tread blocks with higher performing sipes allowed for great traction on snow and ice.

 Friday 30th April 2021